THashimoto27/DTE_1st/README.md

 ### Time

 <img src="./fig/1st1/1st1_Time.png" alt="drawing" width="680"/>
+With results on it, the average of their lifetime span is 172.82.

 ### HP

 <img src="./fig/1st1/1st1_HP.png" alt="drawing" width="680"/>

-## Comparison between Base and Half
+## Discussion on the comparison between Base and Half

 177.05.
 172.82